New regulations which make food labels clearer and improve nutritional and allergen information for consumers came into force in December 2014.

 Food that is manufactured or packed will have to be labelled in accordance with EU Regulation 1169/2011.
 Changes include a minimum print size for labels, declaration of nutrition information (from 13 December 2016) and declaration of the type of vegetable oil used.

 The main change is how allergens are declared on packaged food.
 Specific allergens will need to be identified in the ingredients list and an allergy box will no longer be permitted for this.
-Further information on these changes are given in the booklet 'Allergy - What to consider'.
+Further information on these changes are provided by the Food Standards Agency 'Allergen Information - Pre-packed foods'.